smarter-travel-media/warthog/doc/source/cli.rst

     instead of relying on the multiple default locations that are searched.
 If this option is specified all other potential locations for files are ignored.

+.. cmdoption:: --enable-platform-warning

+    Enable warnings from underlying libraries when running on older Python versions (2.6 or 2.7 < 2.7.9) known to cause intermittent failures of SSL/TLS connections.
+    The default is to suppress these warnings.

 Commands
 --------